lishangai/lishangai.github.io/README.md

 # lishangai.github.io

 Welcome to my personal website repository!
-This is **Shangai Li (Evan, 李尚艾)**.
+This is **Shangai Li (李尚艾)**.
 I am currently a fourth-year student at Huazhong University of Science and Technology, pursuing a major in Basic Medicine and a minor in Computer Science.

 ---